-When you dial in to a Microsoft Lync Online meeting, you may receive one of the following error messages:
+When you dial in to a Skype for Business Online (formerly Lync Online) meeting, you may receive one of the following error messages:

 Your meeting has not begun.

 You may also you find that you can never join the meeting, even though you are asked to wait to join the meeting.

 To resolve this issue, use one of the following methods, as appropriate for your situation.

 In this record, the placeholder domain

 represents the name of your destination server.
 This record is necessary to guide the ACP's servers to the correct destination server.
 Without this record, the ACP's server can't find the correct destination, and the user is put on hold indefinitely.

 Record name: _sip

 For more information about how to configure the necessary DNS records for Skype for Business Online, go to the following Microsoft websites: